Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 > Use section <name\> as option preset for all volumes (when set in the
 \[Global\] section) or for one volume (when set in that volume's section).

-zeroconf name = <name\> **(G)**

-> Specifies a human-readable name that uniquely describes registered services.
-The zeroconf name is advertised as UTF-8, up to 63 octets (bytes) in length.
-Defaults to hostname.
-Note that netatalk must support Zeroconf.

 ## Logging Options